 Tour time: 2 ~ 3 hours

-2. Hunting Festival: Hunting is the main production method of Yi ancestors.
-Yi ancestors think that God of Hunting is in charge of the success of hunting.
+- Hunting Festival: Hunting is the main production method of Yi ancestors.
+Yi ancestors think that the God of Hunting is in charge of the success of hunting.
 Thus, God of Hunting is worshiped by Yi people, which brought Hunting Festival into being, holding on 1st February annually.

-3. Yiliang Roast Duck: Yiliang Roast Duck was developed by Zhang Wen, a resident of Yiliang County in the Qing Dynasty.
+- Yiliang Roast Duck: Yiliang Roast Duck was developed by Zhang Wen, a resident of Yiliang County in the Qing Dynasty.
 After learning the technique of making Beijing Roast Duck, Zhang Wen improved the whole process of roast duck making, using the local duck.
-The method of Yiliang duck roasting is as follows: kill a duck and scald it to remove its feathers; open a cut under its left wing, from this cut, remove the gut and blow in air so that the duck itself bulges; after that, stuff it with flavoring, daub it with honey and air it; then put it on iron hook and hang it inside a heart, toasting it slowly with dry pine; turn over the duck at the right time, take it out and then daub it with lard, honey and duck fat; finally chop the duck and put it on a dish with onion, sweet sauce, pepper and salt.
+The method of Yiliang duck roasting is as follows: kill a duck and scald it to remove its feathers; open a cut under its left-wing, from this cut, remove the gut and blow in the air so that the duck itself bulges; after that, stuff it with flavoring, daub it with honey and air it; then put it on the iron hook and hang it inside a heart, toasting it slowly with dry pine; turn over the duck at the right time, take it out and then daub it with lard, honey, and duck fat; finely chop the duck and put it on a dish with onion, sweet sauce, pepper, and salt.
 The whole toasting process takes about half an hour.
-Yiliang Roast Duck has a skin which is crisp but not burnt, a texture which is tender and savory, and a taste which is delicious.
+Yiliang Roast Duck has a skin that is crisp but not burnt, a texture that is tender and savory, and a taste that is delicious.

 Recommended Tour Route

 The Green Shady Valley → The White Elephant Cave → The Goddess Cave → The Lying Dragon Cave → The Bat Cave

 Overview of Jiuxiang Scenic Region, introduction to each cave